tsamb/manager-readme/README.md

 ### Empathy between engineers and product

+## On feedback

+[Several](https://docs.google.com/presentation/d/1LGL7fh5zWx8XqHRBra51LcMIHCUluqrdXZ_-XBTXqlg/edit#slide=id.g2703004c10_0_232) of [these](https://docs.google.com/presentation/d/1df5MALZKZU6lOeIXUiO-h6ReFM3KuIpnapSE97IZnX4/edit#slide=id.g2cf5bbf228_0_280) READMEs mention safety, effort and benefit as pillars of good feedback ([Matt Newkirk](https://matthewnewkirk.com/2017/09/20/share-your-manager-readme/), in particular, says "neither you nor I should feel defensive about the feedback").
+I absolutely agree that feedback should always be delivered within a safe space and I agree feedback should always be for the benefit and growth of the other person.
+However, I don't agree that feedback needs to be "low effort". **Feedback can be hard to give and receive.** But it is well worth the effort.
+I think it is perfectly natural for a receiver of feedback to feel defensive (particularly initially) in some cases.

+My framework for feedback is as follows:
+1. Build inter-team and inter-personal **trust** alongside a culture of feedback.
+1. Train people to **ask for feedback** and be open and vulnerable to that feedback for their own benefit and growth.
+1. Only ever give feedback for the genuine benefit and growth of the recipient (**kindness**).
+1. Give feedback that the recipient can act on (**specific** and **actionable**).
+1. Recommend that people take time and space to digest and **reflect** on feedback.
+Reflect seriously, honestly and vulnerably on feedback, with a **growth mindset**.
+1. Given genuine reflection, **self-parse the useful feedback** from the rest.
+Be slow to dismiss feedback about which you feel defensive.
+This often provides the biggest avenue for growth.
+1. Work actively to **integrate the useful feedback** into your daily life and habits.
+(That is, grow!)

+I think that my feedback philosophies go hand in hand with my views on the importance of intellectual curiosity, growth mindset and clear communication of goals.
+Feedback also dovetails with my philosophy that a large part of my job as manager is to help the people I am managing reach self-actualization.

+I credit the honing of my feedback philosophies to my time working and teaching at Dev Bootcamp.
+In a recent conversation with [Jon Stowe](https://www.linkedin.com/in/jonstowe/), we both agreed that "actionable, specific and kind feedback" was a takeaway from DBC that we continue to apply in work and life.

 ## Things I haven't worked out yet

 ### How to balance software implementation with other work